 Credit Card 4 Minimum: $180

 You would add the extra $50 to your 1st credit card minimum to make a total of $70 per month.
 Once that card is payed off, then you pay credit card 2 with the minimum payment, plus the payment from credit card 1.
 You would end up paying $105 each month on credit card 2.
-You would continue this until all your credit cards are paid off.
-Get started with the Debt Snowball Calculator.
+You would continue this until all your credit cards/debts are paid off.

 The Debt Avalanche

-This method is all about basic math.
-It does not deal with your psychological mindset.
-In order to start the debt avalanche approach, you would take your debts and list them by interest rate, descending.
+In order to start the debt avalanche approach, you would take your debts and list them by interest rate, descending (highest interest rate first).
 Let’s use the example cards from above, but add their interest rates.

 Credit Card 1: $350 APR: 10.99%